 What Are Some of the Benefits of Creative Workspace Design?

 - Culture and Branding — A company’s culture can be promoted through the way they design their workspace.
 This creates cohesion within the organization.

-- Recruiting — Not only can the culture create cohesion within the office, employers can use their office space design to create the atmosphere that tells the “story” of their company to prospective employees and other guests.
+- Recruiting — Not only can the culture create cohesion within the office, but employers can also use their office space design to create an atmosphere that tells the “story” of their company to prospective employees and other guests.

-- Productivity — One’s environment shapes the way they feel, think, and work.
+- Productivity — One’s environment shapes the way one feels, thinks, and works.
 A creative workspace design can inspire creativity as well as improve employee efficiency.

 - Collaboration — Workspaces that encourage collaboration help build that sense of “team” which generally helps with employee retention.
 Collaboration can also get a company one step closer to that “big idea.”

 - Wellness — Employee wellness is critical as personnel continues to be one of the largest expenditures on a company’s balance sheet.
 Gone are the days of entry-level employees in dark interior offices with no windows or cubicles.
 Instead, open layouts with modular furniture and lots of natural light are the norm.

 Overall, if your employees enjoy their environment, they are more likely to want to spend time there (i.e., longer working hours without it feeling like “work”).